beevelop/TSHITS/README.md

 - Most services use `example.com`, `smtp.example.com`, `bee` (username) or
   `Swordfish` (dummy password) as example values.
 All tokens / API keys, etc. are in the respective format (length / the way they where generated).
+- Backups are stored in the **local** folder `./backup` of each services.
+  Consider it a simple example to recover from a failed upgrade.
+You backups should usually be synced to a different store / machine to make sure you won't loose the data.
+Restic has great support for different storage providers.
+- All services are configure to use the restart policy `unless-stopped`.
+This way containers should stay up if the fail and should start automatically if the host system restarts.
+- Every service has a logging limit (JSON logging) configured.
+This way your hard drive should not run out of disk space if a service decides to run into a logging rampage.
+- Most of the services already use Docker volumes.
+They are preferred over local volume mounts.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.